Can You Put Solar Panels on a Conservatory Roof?

 Key facts about conservatory solar panels:

-- Most conservatory roofs can’t support traditional solar panels due to weight and structural limitations
+- Most conservatory roofs cannot support traditional solar panels due to weight and structural limitations

-- Glass and polycarbonate structures aren’t designed for heavy equipment mounting
+- Glass and polycarbonate structures are not designed for heavy equipment mounting

 - Shallow roof angles and shading reduce solar generation efficiency